Bargaining Unit: Miscellaneous Non-Supervisory Unit

 Option 1: Successful completion of 2-year apprenticeship program; OR

-Option 2: Possession of a United States’ high school diploma, GED, or equivalent and three (3) years of experience in water pipeline and water distribution facility construction or industrial repair; or equivalent.
+Option 2: Possess a United States’ high school diploma, GED, or equivalent and three (3) years of experience in water pipeline and water distribution facility construction or industrial repair; or equivalent.

 - The California Vehicle Code, Construction Safety Orders and California Transportation Procedures pertaining to the operation and transportation of heavy construction equipment.